-There is a good reason to build another submarine cable linking New Zealand to the world.
-Cheaper internet is not that reason.
+There are good reasons to build another submarine cable linking New Zealand to the world.
+Cheaper internet is not among them.

-A press release from the Internet Party suggests a second international cable would bring down prices.
+A press release from the Internet Party suggests a second international cable would bring down broadbandprices.
 The release quotes Internet Party leader Laila Harré:

 If prices for international Internet traffic don’t come down, New Zealand can’t grow in a digital age.